TriRealm/Valknut/Privacy Policy.md

 ---
 # 6. Compliance
-This Privacy Policy is designed to comply with:
+Valknut operates in compliance with:

 [Discord Developer Terms of Service](https://support-dev.discord.com/hc/en-us/articles/8562894815383-Discord-Developer-Terms-of-Service)

 [Discord Community Guidelines](https://discord.com/guidelines)

-Privacy Policy is subject to update as needs arise for any future implementation of new features.
+Valknut relies solely on Discord’s API and hosting infrastructure for message delivery and temporary data storage.

+This Privacy Policy may be updated as new features or legal requirements arise.

 ---
 # 7. Contact